 Each year Albemarle Electric Membership Corporation holds a competition to send one deserving student on a trip to Washington, D.C.
 The Youth Tour trip is truly one of a lifetime, providing access to Washington, D.C. sites and legislators that few ever receive.
 The seven-day, all-expenses paid trips are conducted in June.
 Students compete for the trip by writing a short essay on a topic related to electricity or cooperatives.
 In addition, the student chosen will have the opportunity to compete for the $2,500 Gwyn B. Price Youth Tour scholarship and the $2,000 Katie Bunch Memorial Scholarship.
 The third scholarship, worth $2,000, will be awarded to the student selected for the Youth Leadership Council, which is a national advisory committee to the National Rural Electric Cooperative Association.
 The contest winner must arrange for transportation to Raleigh, from where they will be bussed with other Youth Tour winners to Washington, D.C.
-Eleventh-grade and 12th-grade students attending any of the public or private schools in Chowan, Currituck, Camden, Pasquotank and Perquimans Counties can download a form to submit an application or apply online.
+Eleventh-grade and 12th-grade students attending any of the public or private schools in Chowan, Currituck, Camden, Pasquotank and Perquimans Counties can apply online.
 For more information, call (252) 426-2586 or email Chris Powell.

 The Bright Ideas program is one that enables us to make funds available for classroom projects that otherwise might not be possible.
 We offer grants of up to $1,500 to winning teachers, enabling them to go the extra step in providing challenging projects for their students.
 If you know a teacher who could use such a grant, have them contact us today and ask about our Bright Ideas grants.
 Applications are accepted June through September.